- Name: General Microbiology

 - Transfer Information: (Courses with numbers 100 to 299) This course is designed to apply toward a WNC degree and/or transfer to other schools within the Nevada System of Higher Education, depending on the degree chosen and other courses completed.
 It may transfer to colleges and universities outside Nevada.
 For information about how this course can transfer and apply to your program of study, please contact a counselor.

 - Prerequisites: BIOL 190 & 190L with a grade of C or better or BIOL 223 with a grade of C or better or CHEM 121 with a grade of C or better.

 I: Catalog Course Description

 Emphasizes the distribution, form, structure and physiology of microorganisms in laboratory.
 Develops the student's skills in aseptic procedures, isolation and identification.
-Recommended for all allied health majors.
-May be repeated a maximum of two times within the last five years.
+Three hours lecture/three hours laboratory per week.
+May be repeated a maximum of two times within the past five years.

 II.
 Course Objectives and Linkage to General Education Program

 The information in the parentheses after a course objective refers to the specific general education (GE) learning outcome that the objective meets.
 Objectives without this information are not linked to WNC’s general education program.